Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Estimation

 Next, we consider estimating our Copula-type parameters.
 One thing to notice is that the copula that we estimated was the \textit{conditional} copula, but the copula parameters that we focus on are functionals of the unconditional copula.
-However, our estimation procedure produces draws $(Y^*_{is},T^*_{is})$ for each individual at each simulation iteration.\footnote{To be precise, given the estimates of the conditional copula, for a particular observation $i$, we can make draws of $(V_{is,Y^*},V_{is,T^*})|X_i \sim \hat{C}_{Y^*T^*|X}$ where $\hat{C}_{Y^*T^*|X}$ is the estimated conditional copula.
-Then, we can set $Y_{is}^* = \hat{Q}_{Y^*|X}(V_{is,Y^*}|X_i)$ and $T_{is}^* = \hat{Q}_{T^*|X}(V_{is,T^*}|X_i)$ where $\hat{Q}_{Y^*|X}$ and $\hat{Q}_{T^*|X}$ come from the first step quantile regression estimates.} These are draws from the joint distribution of $(Y^*,T^*)$ and can be used directly to estimate the Copula-type parameters.
-For example, to estimate particular cells in the transition matrix, one can simply plug in to \Cref{eqn:tm}; i.e.,
+Thus, the key step to estimating the Copula-type parameters is to back out the unconditional copula from our estimates of the conditional copula and conditional distributions of $Y^*$ and $T^*$.
+In particular, notice that